DesignMyNight: Products

 In 2013, DesignMyNight launched an app with similar features to their existing service.
 In February 2014, they launched Collins, an enquiry management and booking software designed specifically for bars, restaurants with bars, pubs and private hire spaces. bar bookings and inquiry-management software.
 It allows venues to do real-time bookings from their site while also taking enquiries and managing them effectively within the system's back-end.
 The venue can also take payments, card authentications, manage emails and their client's database.
-2014 also saw the launch of the ticketing software that allows event organisers to take advantage of DesignMyNight's 3.9 million monthly userbase while also making their own site or social media channels transactional.
+2014 also saw the launch of the ticketing software that allows event organisers to take advantage of DesignMyNight's up to 3.9 million monthly userbase while also making their own site or social media channels transactional.